AntidoteDB/antidote/README.md

 About Antidote
 -----------------
 ### Purpose ###
-Antidote is an in-development distributed CRDT key-value store written in Erlang and riak_core based (https://github.com/basho/riak_core) that is intended to provide the following features:
+Antidote is an in-development distributed CRDT key-value store written in Erlang with [Riak Core](https://github.com/basho/riak_core) that is intended to provide the following features:

 * Partitioning,
 * Intra-DC replication,
 * Inter-DC replication,
 * Support for atomic write transactions,
 * A flexible layered architecture so features can be smoothly added or removed.

 ### Architecture ###

-Information about Antidote's layered design can be found in the following google doc: https://docs.google.com/document/d/1SNnmAtx5FrcNgEMdNQkKlfzYc1tqziaV2lQ6g9IQyzs/edit#heading=h.ze32da2pga2f
+Information about Antidote's layered design can be found in the following [Google Doc](https://docs.google.com/document/d/1SNnmAtx5FrcNgEMdNQkKlfzYc1tqziaV2lQ6g9IQyzs/edit#heading=h.ze32da2pga2f)

 ### Current state ###

 	NOTE: not all features are available in the master branch.
 * Partitioned (built on top of Antidote),
 * Replicated within a datacenter.